 2. Franklin Delano Roosevelt’s Fala Eats It All

-A misbehaving pooch sometimes needs accomplices, and Franklin Delano Roosevelt’s Scottish Terrier, Fala, was likely the ring leader of the White House kitchen staff.
 Fala first gained infamy when Republican opponents in Congress spread a story that Roosevelt had left the pup on the Aleutian Islands and had sent a U.S. Navy destroyer to go back and get him, which cost the taxpayers millions.
-Roosevelt famously dismissed this story in a funny dinner speech that was broadcast over the radio, and it is one of the most remembered Presidential speeches in history.
+Roosevelt famously dismissed this story in a funny dinner speech that was broadcast over the radio.
+To this day, it is one of the most remembered Presidential speeches in history.

 3. Teddy Roosevelt’s Pete Rips The Pants Off A French Ambassador